 Most people experience confusion when they need to be in a hospital.
 Confusion is the inability to think as clearly or as quickly as you want to.
 Whether you are a patient or a relative of the patient - hospitals are confusing.
 Without a medical background, it can be an almost helpless feeling.
 What’s going on?
 Should I ask that question?
 What is going to happen next?
 Why did the doctor say that?
 Why isn’t the nurse coming?
 Why do I feel so out of place?

 ...is related to the specifics of being in a hospital.
-You don’t feel well, you could be in pain and frightened about what is wrong with you.
-The hospital environment is a strange environment.
+You don’t feel well, and you could be in pain and frightened about what is wrong with you.
+The hospital environment is strange.
 The medical vocabulary is foreign to you.
-There is a lack of understanding and even more confusing, there is misunderstanding.
+There is a lack of understanding, and even more confusing, there is a misunderstanding.

 ...is quite common in patients over age 60.
 Nearly a third of seniors experience new or worsened confusion during a hospital stay.
 It is brought on by emotional and physical stress couples with disorientation (waking up in a strange place).
 An infection/fever can result in serious delirium.
 Most cases of delirium are temporary – lasting days to weeks.

 EMA Care professionals enter each hospitalized client situation with the primary intent to prevent patient and family confusion by improving communication, asking the right questions, getting answers, and optimizing care by the hospital staff.
 We will be with you and your family to lead the way to the best hospital care available.
 EMA Care is familiar with hospital procedures and will explain and advocate for you - every step of the way.

 Hospitalizations are tough enough.
 Don’t let a hospital stay lead to confusion.
 Call EMA Care in your time of need.

 Thank you for the zoom (and all your updates).
 It was great.
 I wish the news was like that.
 Straight forward, factual, unemotional.
 Bravo to both of you ladies!!